 (MR Ch.5 s.5.10.2)

-Restoration as soon as possible – The IESO shall use all appropriate means to re-prepare the system to satisfy system operating limits corresponding to emergency condition operating limits as soon as possible.
+Re-prepare as soon as possible – The IESO shall use all appropriate means to re-prepare the system to satisfy SOLs corresponding to emergency condition operating limits as soon as possible.
 The IESO will endeavour to shorten the duration of an emergency operating state.

-Foreseen and acceptable consequences – The consequences of control actions to return to a studied operating state must be both foreseen and acceptable.
+Control actions have foreseen and acceptable consequences – The consequences of control actions to return to a studied operating state must be both foreseen and acceptable.
 The intentional loss of a major portion of the system, or the intentional separation of a major portion of the system, are unacceptable consequences.

 Policies